Why Friends May Hardly Ever Initiate Contact To Chat

 You've unintentionally trained them to expect you to always initiate contact

 This ties into the point above.
-If your need for contact is higher, and you're always the one to drop them a line, you may have established a pattern where they wait for you to text or call them.
+If your need for contact is higher, and you're always the one to drop them a line, you may have set a pattern where they wait for you to text or call them.
 They may not be consciously aware of this pattern.
 If they know about it, they might assume you're content with the arrangement, and that you're just sociable and prefer to get in touch first.
 They could not consider that from your end it feels one-sided, and makes you feel uneasy about what they really think of you.

 They assume you're really busy and wouldn't want to be contacted.
 They figure you'll get in touch when you have time